You Don't Need All the Answers to Help

 Get More Tips at Seize the Awkward:

-Start a Caring Conversation
+How to Start a Caring Conversation

 - Hey, I noticed...I'm worried about you/I care about you